jkirkwin/CSC360/file system/README.md

 if for no other reason than that I don't have a whole lot of time to do this assignment.
 Most likely, I will end up implementing this as a FIFO array based queue of inode structs.
-This is a TODO for when I have gotten further with the implementation of the rest of the inodes stuff and have a better feel for how best to do it.

 We will use one of the remaining bits in the 2 byte inode number to indicate whether the corresponding file is a directory.